pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 - Programming Language

-  For anyone who wants to participate in an open-source project, knows the project's development programming language is the most basic requirement.
-We will deliver some courses about programming language to help participant learns it quickly.
+ To contribute to the code base of an open-source project,  knowing the programming language is a basic requirement.
+We provide the related programming language courses to help participant learns quickly:

   - Golang
     The Go programming language is heavily used in industry, also the TiDB ecosystem.
 We advise everyone to learn a bit about it: